sbmueller/nohello/index.md

 This does three things: it time bounds the request, it gives the recipient some context, and it helps you remember what you wanted to talk about if the recipient can't or doesn't respond until later.
+As a bonus, if they can't respond right away, they will have a better chance at suggesting who else you might ask in the meantime.

 <sup>The source for this website is open and available on [GitHub](https://github.com/sbmueller/nohello).</sup>